Akshay-4141/Customer-Segmentation-using-K-means/README.md

 Customer segmentation is a crucial task for businesses to understand their customer base better, tailor marketing strategies, and enhance customer satisfaction.
 In this project, we utilized machine learning techniques, including K-Means clustering, to segment customers based on features such as age, gender,profession, and spending score.

 ## **Dataset**
 The dataset used in this project contains information about customers, including their gender, age, marital status, profession, spending score, and other attributes.
-The dataset was provided as part of the IBM Data Science course.
+The dataset were taken from kaggle.com.

 ## Project Structure
 The project structure is organized as follows:

-data/: Contains the dataset files. notebooks/: Jupyter notebooks used for data exploration, preprocessing, and modeling. src/: Source code files.
+data/: Contains the dataset files. notebooks/: Jupyter notebooks used for data exploration, preprocessing, and modeling.
 README.md: Project documentation (you are here).

 ## **Dependencies**